 Dana Gray provides assistance in research projects, including drafting Institutional Review Board applications and revising manuscripts prior to submission for publication.

-The Department of Pathology welcomes applications for this position, starting July 2017 and beyond.
+The Department of Pathology welcomes applications for this position.

 Applicant must be Board eligible in Anatomic and Clinical Pathology and must obtain a West Virginia state license before admission into the program.